Vincent-Loeng/naiveproxy/README.md

 _**Please note that the support for FreeBSD and OpenBSD is experimental.**_

-Currently, most CI systems do not support FreeBSD/OpenBSD, so I have to build the binaries manually.
+In addition, most CI systems do not support FreeBSD/OpenBSD, so I have to build the binaries manually.

 I would try building them on other platforms, but it depends on my time.